End-to-end deep meta modelling to calibrate and optimize energy consumption and comfort: Related works

 Recurrent and convolutional approaches coincide in that temporally close time steps data are matched together.
-In 2017, \cite{Vaswani2017AttentionIA} proposed an attention based approach to solving NLP tasks that consider the entire input sequence in parallel.
+In 2017, \cite{Vaswani2017AttentionIA} proposed an attention based approach to solve NLP tasks that consider the entire input sequence in parallel.
 The Transformer model is based on a self-attention mechanism, that computes an attention value for every element of a sequence with respect to all others to model their dependency.
-This attention mechanism allows to understand at each time step which input elements are crucial to predicting the new state.
-This makes these networks more interpretable than their most widely-used recurrent counterparts such as LSTM or GRU networks and motivate a keen interest for such approach to predict complex time series.
+This attention mechanism allows to understand at each time step which input elements are crucial to predict the new state.
+This makes these networks more interpretable than their most widely-used recurrent counterparts such as LSTM or GRU networks and motivates a keen interest for such approaches to predict complex time series.